bioinform/somaticseq/MODULES.md

 # SomaticSeq Modules

-`somaticseq_parallel.py` is the overarching command that takes VCF outputs from individual callers all the way to the end.
+`somaticseq` is the overarching command that takes VCF outputs from individual callers all the way to the end.
 For customized or debugging purposes, a number of modules can be run independently.

-`run_somaticseq.py` can be used for the same purposes as `somaticseq_parallel.py`, except that it runs everything in a single thread, i.e., `somaticseq_parallel.py` simply runs `run_somaticseq.py` on different regions in parallel.

 ### Extract features from tumor and normal BAM files for any VCF file

-After all the VCF files are combined, `somatic_vcf2tsv.py` or `single_sample_vcf2tsv.py` were invoked to extract genomic and sequencing features from BAM and VCF files.
+After all the VCF files are combined, `somaticseq_paired_vcf2tsv` or `somaticseq_single_vcf2tsv` were invoked to extract genomic and sequencing features from BAM and VCF files.
 These modules can be used independently to extract BAM features with _any_ sorted VCF files, e.g.,

 ```
-somatic_vcf2tsv.py -myvcf Variants_Of_Interest.vcf -nbam normal.bam -tbam tumor.bam -ref human.fasta -mincaller 0 -outfile Variants_with_BAM_Features.vcf
+somaticseq_paired_vcf2tsv -myvcf Variants_Of_Interest.vcf -nbam normal.bam -tbam tumor.bam -ref human.fasta -mincaller 0 -outfile Variants_with_BAM_Features.vcf
 ```

 Notice the `-mincaller 0` option above, which tells the module to extract